 The other key advance precipitated by the introduction of the recovery capital concept was the promise of quantification and the development of a metric.
 While there have been a number of ways of characterising recovery capital, Best and Laudet (2010) argued that there are three primary domains to recovery capital:

-Personal recovery capital which refers to those qualities and capabilities a person acquires in the course of their recovery journey including resilience, coping skills, communication skills, self-esteem and self-efficacy.
+Personal recovery capital which refers to those qualities and capabilities a person acquires in the course of their recovery journey including resilience, coping skills, communication skills, self-esteem, and self-efficacy.

-Social recovery capital which refers to the relationships a person has and crucially, as Putnam (2000) argued, to the strength of their commitment to those relationships and networks.
+Social recovery capital which refers to the relationships a person has and, crucially, as Putnam (2000) argued, to the strength of their commitment to those relationships and networks.

-Community recovery capital which refers to the resources in the community that the person can access such as educational courses, safe and secure accommodation, and meaningful employment opportunities.
+Community recovery capital which refers to the resources in the community that the person can access such as educational courses, safe and secure accommodations, and meaningful employment opportunities.
 Community recovery capital also includes recovery specific resources in the community like mutual aid groups, visible recovery champions and recovery-oriented treatment services.

 As Best (2019) argued, these components of recovery capital do not accrue consistently or evenly, and there are grounds for suggesting that the transition to recovery as a self-determined state (Dennis et al, 2014) is, for many, about utilising social and community capital as scaffolding around the individual to afford them the opportunity to grow core personal attributes and skills necessary to support sustainable recovery pathways.

 Two research studies illustrate how this can be achieved.
 The first is the Glasgow Recovery Study (Best et al., 2011) in which 202 individuals in recovery from alcohol and heroin dependence were assessed in terms of wellbeing and quality of life.
-There were two central predictors of wellbeing in recovery – how much time participants had spent with other people in recovery and how much time people spent in meaningful activities (defined as average hours in a week spent on childcare, volunteering, community group activities, education and employment).
-In other words, spending time with people who acted as social learning role models and engaging in meaningful activities was associated in greater wellbeing and quality of life.
+There were two central predictors of wellbeing in recovery – how much time participants had spent with other people in recovery and how much time people spent in meaningful activities (defined as average hours in a week spent on childcare, volunteering, community group activities, education, and employment).
+In other words, spending time with people who acted as social learning role models and engaging in meaningful activities were associated in greater wellbeing and quality of life.

 A similar relationship was found in a later study of recovery residences in Florida (Cano et al, 2017).
 Based in eight recovery residences that were members of the Florida Association of Recovery Residences, structured equation modelling showed that longer duration of stay was associated with lower barriers to recovery and less unmet needs, thus generating higher levels of wellbeing.
 However, there was also a second path to wellbeing that was ‘strengths-based’.
-For those who used their time in residence to engage in more positive and meaningful activities, there was a growth in personal and social recovery capital that was associated with positive changes in overall wellbeing.
+For those who used their time in residence to engage in more positive and meaningful activities, there was growth in personal and social recovery capital that was associated with positive changes in overall wellbeing.
 The authors concluded that while treatment duration confers a beneficial effect, it is the active engagement in meaningful activities that generates recovery wellbeing.